 They have more components like custom boards and pieces, there is more depth to the games and they take longer to play.

 They contain lots of custom pieces and are more complicated to play.
-Board games in this style include Arkham Horror: Call of Cthulhu, Spirit Island and Terraforming Mars.
+Board games in this style include Arkham Horror: Call of Cthulhu, Spirit Island, and Terraforming Mars.

 In the most expensive games bracket lives the super hobbyist board games.
 These games contain hundreds of pieces and usually have very complicated rules meaning that they take half a day to a whole day to play.
-They may have games which play across several gaming sessions.
+They may have games that play across several gaming sessions.

-Gloomhaven, Twilight Imperium and Dark Souls: The Board Game are all hobbyist board games.
+Gloomhaven, Twilight Imperium, and Dark Souls: The Board Game are all hobbyist board games.

 When I bought Gloomhaven it cost £180.
 It contains so many components that it weighs 10 kilograms!